louisluo-aqgroup/elu-mono/README.md

-# shadcn/ui monorepo template
+# ELU-Mono

-This template is for creating a monorepo with shadcn/ui.
+A modern monorepo for ELUELU design system and component library.

 ## Usage